ucsb-cs16-m18/ucsb-cs16-m18.github.io/_lectures/lect02.md

 * Notice the “case 1” keyword.
 This is equivalent as saying if (a == 1).
 * Notice that each case does not have a { … }.
 * All code between different cases will be considered as a single block.
-* `default` block will execute until switch statement is closed with "}".
+* `default` block will execute if none of the cases match or until the end of the switch statement closed with "}".
 * Notice the "break" statement.
 This tells the compiler that it’s the end of a case.
 	* Without the "break" statement, the compiler will execute all statements until a break statement is reached.
 	* It is possible to have many cases refer to the same statements.